-There is then an allegorical aspect of myth.
 It is an aspect that emerges when myth is conceived as a solution to a problem of expression.
 Moreover, it is an aspect that runs counter to those on which hitherto we have mainly dwelt.
 For a problem of expression arises inasmuch as the myth-maker is endeavoring to transcend the counter-positions, inasmuch as he is trying to turn attention from the sensible to the intelligible, inasmuch as he has reached a viewpoint that current modes of expression cannot convey.
 We have described myth as an untutored effort of the desire to know to grasp and formulate the nature of things.
-In the measure that such an effort tries to free itself from its fetters, myth attains an allegorical significance.
+In the measure that such an effort ix tries to free itself from its fetters, myth attains an allegorical significance.

-1.6 The Notion of Mystery

-Besides myth there is mystery, Man's unanswered questions confront him with a "known unknown", and that confrontation may not be dodged.
-The dotached and disinterested desire to know is unrestricted; it flings at us the name of obscurantists if we restrict it by allowing other desire to interfere with its proper unfolding: and while that unfolding can establish that our naturally possible knowledge is restricted, this restriction on possible attainment is not a restriction on the desire itself; on the contrary, the question whether attainment is in all cases possible presupposes the fact that in all cases attainment is desired.
-Moreover, this unrestricted openness of our intelligence and reasonableness not only is the concrete operator of our intellectual development but also is accompanied by a corresponding operator that desply and powerfully holds our sensitive integrations open to transforming change, Man by nature is orientated into mystery, and naturam expelles furca. tamen usque recurret.
+The Notion of Mystery.
+Inthe trelfth place, Besides myth there is mystery.
+Man's unanswered questions confront him with a "known unknown," and that confrontation may not be dodged.
+The detached and disinterested desire to know is unrestricted: it flings at us the name of obscurantists if we restrict it by allowing other desire to interfere with its proper unfolding; and while that unfolding may can establish that the reverse our possible knowledge is restricted, this restriction on possible attainment is not a restriction on the desire itself; on the contrary, it the question whether attainment is (possible) in all cases presupposes the fact that in all cases attainment is desired.
+Moreover, this unrestricted openness of our intelligence and reasonableness not only is the concrete operator of our intellectual development but also is accompanied by a corresponding operator that deeply and powerfully holds our sensitive integrations open to transforming change.
+Man by nature is orientated into mystery, and naturam expelles furca,

+C

+C

+tamen usque recurrit.

-by the advance of knowledge, it cannot be eliminated from human living.
+Though the field of k mystery is contracted by the advance of knowledge, it cannot be eliminated from human living.
 There always is the further question.
 Though metaphysics can grasp the structure of possible science and the ultimate contours of proportionate being, this concentration only serves to put more clearly and distinctly the question of transcendent being.
 And if that question meets with answers, will not the answers give rise to further questions?

-anticipated or achieved explanation.
+Moreover, the advance of knowledge is through anticipated or um achieved explanation.
 But explanation does not give man a home.
 It reveals things in their relations to one another through the complex symbols of mathematics, the cumbrous technical terms of science, the bloodless ballet of metaphysical categories.
-Even if one does not revolt at the very notion that in that fashion man is to contemplate reality as explained, at least one has to admit 1) that the world of pure sale one and of metaphysics is somehow very different from the world of poetry and of common sense, 2) that the apprehension of explanation stands in opposition and tension with the flow of the sensitive presentations, of the feelings and emotions, of the talking and doing that form the palpable part of our living with persons and our dealing with things, 3) that as explanation is reached through description, so 1t must be applied concretely by turning from explanation back to the descriptive world of things for us, and therefore 4) that man's explanatory self-knowledge can become effective in his concrete living only if the content of systematic insights, the direction of judgments, the dynamism of decisions can be embodied in images that release feeling and emotion and flow spontaneously into deeds no less than science !
+Even if one does not revolt xx at the very notion that in that fashion man is to contemplate reality explained, at least one has to admit 1) that the world of pure science and of metaphysics is very different from the world of poetry and of common sense, 2) that the apprehension of explanation stands in tension opposition and tension with the flow of sensitive presentations, of feelings and emotions, of talking and doing that the part palpable part of our living with persons and our dealing with things, and 4) that as explanation is reached through description, so it must be applied concretely by #x/M/A turning from explanation Beb back tou, the descriptive world of things for us, and therefore 5) that man's explanatory self-knowledge can become effective in his Mixing concrete living only if the content of systematic insights, the direction of judgments, the dynamism of decisions can be embodied in images and that release feeling ?

+0 and emotion and flow spontaneously into deeds no less than words.